rafeco/simpledeployer/README.md

 SimpleDeployer taps into basic authentication to keep track of which user has run a deployment.
 The `.htaccess` file already has an authentication realm set up.
-You'll need to generate the user file using `htpasswd`.
+You'll need to generate the user file using `htpasswd` in the `.htaccess` file.
 Read the man page for details.

-You'll also need to specify the full path to your password file in .htaccess.
+You'll also need to specify the full path to your password file in `.htaccess`.
 The relative path that's in there by default will not work.

+There are some other paths in the `config.php` file that you may need to modify.
+Your deployment scripts live by default in `apps/local` and SSH keys by default live in the `keys` directory.
+Both locations can be changed if it's more convenient for you.

 Adding a New Application
 ------------------------

 Applications are listed in `Applications.php`.
+There's a sample of `Applications.php` in the `apps` directory.
+You'll need to copy it to the directory where your deployment scripts will be stored.
+So if you're going to use the default location, you'll want to copy it to `apps/local`.

 Each application must have the following configuration parameters:

 * `name` - The name of the application.
 Will be displayed in the UI.